floatdrop/yajob/readme.md

 }
 ```

-Jobs removed from queue, when all jobs are taken from batch.
+Processed jobs removed from queue, when for-loop is ended or broken (either with `break` or exception).

 ### Skip jobs